Diversity, Equity, and Inclusion Statement

 Internal Diversity, Equity, and Inclusion Committee

-In early 2019, The Mind Trust established an internal Diversity, Equity, and Inclusion committee to oversee and direct our internal work to become a more antiracist organization.
-The committee, comprised of members from every functional team across the organization, meets monthly and leads internal initiatives to create a more equitable workplace.
+In early 2019, The Mind Trust established an internal Diversity, Equity, and Inclusion committee to oversee and direct our internal work to become a more equitable organization.
+The committee, comprised of members from every functional team across the organization, meets monthly.

 Recruiting and Empowering Diverse Staff, Fellows, and Board Members